PelionIoT/mbed-os-example-pelion-psoc64/TARGET_CYTFM_064B0S2_4343W/README.md

 1. Configure the target:

     Mbed OS supports two target configurations for this board.
 The default is `CY8CKIT_064B0S2_4343W`.
-For this tutorial, we will use `CYTFM_064B0S2_4343W` which enables support for Trusted Firmwware-M (TF-M) secure services.
+For this tutorial, we will use `CYTFM_064B0S2_4343W` which enables support for Trusted Firmware-M (TF-M) secure services.

     1. In Mbed Studio, next to the Target box, select the down arrow.
 Then click the chip icon, to open the 'Manage Custom Targets' menu.